ucopacme/start-here/docs/org.rst

 -------------------------
 - It is an account management services that allows you to consolidate multiple accounts into an Organization that you create and centrally manage them.

 By **default** when an AWS account is opened, it is a **standalone** account.
 When it is converted to use Organizations.
 That same initial standalone account now becomes the **master** account.
-Any other accounts created now within the organization have the heiarchy of being **member** aacounts.
+Any other accounts created now within the organization have the heiarchy of being **member** accounts.
 This will be referenced below.

 What functionality is provided:
 -------------------------------
-- This allows environemnt to keep track of and structure environments that may be large in size with 'realitive' ease.
+- This allows us to keep track of and structure environments that may be large in size with 'realitive' ease.
 - Consolidated billing for all member accounts
 - Hierarchical grouping of your accounts to meet budgetary, security, and compliance needs
 - Control over AWS Services